Battle of Saint-Malo: Aftermath

+Legacy

 A memorial to the Battle of Saint-Malo called "Memorial 39-45" was established at the Citadel in 1994.
 Many of the main sites involved in the battle remained extant as of 2018.
 These include fortifications in and around Saint-Malo.
 Cézembre remains largely as it was left at the end of the battle, and is one of the best-preserved World War II battlefields.
 The final chapters of Anthony Doerr's 2014 novel All the Light We Cannot See are set during the bombardment of Saint-Malo.